pushtell/react-ab-test/README.md

 ### Disabling tests

-Use [emitter.defineVariants()](#emitterdefinevariantsexperimentname-variantnames--variantweights) default variant which sould be displayed when tests are disabled.
-To `Experiment` component you can provide `runTest` prop which indicates if tests should be executed or default variant should be displayed.
+Use `defaultVariant` parameter from [emitter.defineVariants()](#emitterdefinevariantsexperimentname-variantnames--variantweights-defaultvariant) and define variant to be displayed when tests are disabled.
+In `Experiment` component you can provide `runTest` prop to decide if execute the test or display default variant.
 When tests are executed variants will be displayed according to the weighted ratios.
+When tests are disabled no events will be triggered.

 ```js